-The repeated start and stop interoperability test is performed according the principle schematic shown in figure 4.1.
-We propose to do this test only with long string impedance to reduce the test time and due to the fact that the long line impedance should correspond to the sensitivity level.
+The repeated start and stop interoperability test shall be performed according to the principle schematic shown in figure 4.1.
+This test shall be performed with long string impedance to reduce the test time and due to the fact that the long line impedance corresponds to the sensitivity level.